 How long does it take to get a license?

 Generally speaking, SalukiTech can provide a license within 2 business days of your request.
 If we are experiencing a rush of orders for this or other software, the process may take slightly longer.

 Have Adobe Acrobat DC already?

-Check you Adobe Acrobat version under the Help menu and About Adobe Acrobat Reader DC.
+Check your Adobe Acrobat version under the Help menu and About Adobe Acrobat Reader DC.
 To send/originate documents for e-signature(s) you need the continuous version.
-Installing Adobe Acrobat Pro DC can be found in this article.

 What If I need Adobe Acrobat Pro DC for signing, but already have a perpetual license?

 If you already have the perpetual license for Adobe, but need the Pro DC license, you can reassign the permanent license to someone in your office who does not need to initiate documents for signatures but can benefit from the other features available in Adobe.

 To ensure that you continue receiving our emails, please add firstname.lastname@example.org to your address book or safe list